hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenrenew"></a>
 # **TokenRenew**
-> void TokenRenew (TokenRenewRequest tokenRenewRequest, string tokenMountPath = null)
+> void TokenRenew (TokenRenewRequest tokenRenewRequest, string tokenMountPath = "token", TimeSpan? wrapTTL = null)

 This endpoint will renew the given token and prevent expiration.